horizon-games/skyweaver.js/README.md

 Please see our [web](/examples/web-app/) and [node](/examples/node-app/) examples using `skyweaver.js`

-## Notes to developers
+## Note to developers

-The Skyweaver API is built on [webrpc](https://github.com/webrpc/webrpc), which code-generates the API client source all in a single file, [/src/skyweaver-api.gen.ts](/src/skyweaver-api.gen.ts).
+The Skyweaver API is built on [webrpc](https://github.com/webrpc/webrpc), which code-generates the API client source into a single file: [/src/skyweaver-api.gen.ts](/src/skyweaver-api.gen.ts).

-Check out the source here, and jump to `export interface SkyWeaverAPI` in the source to view the interface type which defines all RPC methods/endpoints of the Skyweaver API.
+The source is very readable and a great reference for the capabilities of the API.
+Simply jump to `export interface SkyWeaverAPI` in the source to view the interface type which defines all RPC methods/endpoints of the Skyweaver API.

 ## Support